tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment.md

   return a
 ```

-might be compiled to the following bytecode:
+This function gets compiled to the following bytecode:

 ```
 0 LOAD_CONST               1 (123)